ninuxorg/ninux-olsrd-debian/README.rst

 After launching the debian qemu-mips64 virtual machine as described above, install some build dependencies::

    apt-get update
-   apt-get install build-essential devscripts debhelper flex bison pkg-config
+   apt-get install build-essential devscripts debhelper flex bison pkg-config vim libgps-dev

 Download the olsrd tarball for which you want to build the debian package::